 Have the talk

-During the pre-deployment leave or before that, discuss things with your Marine in case he or she does not come home alive.
-This is not easy, but it has to be done.
-Talk about what your Marine wants in case of death, what means of care he or she wants to be taken in case of injury and if your loved one wants life support.
+During the pre-deployment leave discuss things with your Marine in case something goes wrong at home or overseas.
+You and your Marine should decide what the best way to handle these situations is for you.
+Talk about what your Marine wants if a family emergency arises.
+Does he/she want to be informed?
+What means of care would he/she want in case of serious injury?
+Although an uncommon scenario, talk about what your Marine wants in case of death overseas.
 Also discuss what information your Marine wants if something happens to someone at home such as an illness or death; this way, if something comes up you are prepared for it, especially in an instance where your Marine could do nothing about it.
 Although these conversations are hard, it is better to have them than to be clueless.